-The Swiss watchmaker Glycine has finally updated its Combat range of military-styled watches with a new version.
-Soon to be offered in a black PVD-treated case with rose gold PVD elements, the new timekeeper is rather pretentiously named Glycine Combat Golden Eye (Ref.
+Glycine has finally updated its military-styled ‘Combat’ collection with a new version.
+Featuring a black PVD-treated case with rose gold PVD elements, the timekeeper is -sort of pretentiously- named Glycine Combat Golden Eye (Ref.
 3863.399 C6-TBA9).
-Well, I truly hope that next year they will offer the same model with the bezel and crown crafted from bronze.
+Well, I hope that next year they will offer the same model with the bezel and crown crafted from bronze.
 Although not as flashy (if you can apply the adjective to such a noble alloy with its aura of adventure and glory,) on certain markets it’s going to be smashing.

-Although owned by Invicta Watch Group (a watchmaking conglomerate that is built around brand known for their cheap, yet blingy timekeepers,) Glycine Watches is positioned a lot higher on the price ladder than its mother company.
-Their timekeepers are not only more expensive, of course: they also offer a lot more interesting design that is combined with good build quality and a nice choice of movements usually made by ETA SA.
-Based, on their earlier Combat automatic wristwatch, the new Golden Eye sort of misses a bit to which the Swiss-based brand usually dances with its faux gold treatment, but I am fairly sure that the watch will be quite successful.
+Although owned by Invicta Watch Group (a watchmaking conglomerate that is built around a brand known for their cheap, yet blingy timekeepers,) Glycine Watches is positioned a lot higher on the price ladder than its mother company.
+Their timekeepers are not only more expensive, of course: they also offer a lot more interesting design that is combined with the good build quality and a nice choice of movements usually made by ETA SA.
+Based, on their earlier Combat automatic wristwatch, the new Golden Eye sort of misses a bit to which the Swiss-based brand usually dances with its faux gold treatment, but I am sure that the Combat Golden Eye will be successful.

-Presented earlier this month during the Baselworld 2012 show, the new watch is basically a refreshed Glycine Combat Sub model that’s been here for a while.
+Presented earlier this month during the Baselworld 2012 show, the new collection is a refreshed Glycine Combat Sub that’s been out there for a while.

 The Golden Eye is offered in the same body that measures 42 millimeters in diameter and sports the same flowing, Rolex Oyster-style crown guards.
-The rotating bezel with the diving scale seems to be the same, but the dial was reworked in order to look, um, more original than the base model.
+The rotating bezel with the diving scale is the same, yet the dial is new making the diving tool look, um, more original than the base model.